TIGERB/easy-vue/README.md

 ## Learn Vue Easy

-> a easy example to use vue to implement easy web
+> a easy example using the vue to implement easy web

-## Latest Version 0.5.1(2016/11/25)
+## Latest Version 0.6.0(2016/12/10)
+- 0.6.0 (2016/12/10)
+  + add component alert,go-top,list,button
+  + update view pagetwo&pagethree by use component list&button
+  + add directive
 - 0.5.1 (2016/11/25)
   + do not rely on bower
 - 0.5.0 (2016/11/22)